 xwhatsappmailcopy-link

-The Bundesliga relegation battle is heating up, with Heidenheim, Wolfsburg and St. Pauli among the teams in trouble.
+The Bundesliga relegation battle is heating up, with Heidenheim, Wolfsburg and St. Pauli among the teams in trouble heading into the final three rounds of fixtures.

 Advertisement

-Heidenheim currently sit bottom, but Frank Schmidt’s side are not the only team in deperate need of points as we approach the final quarter of the 2025/26 campaign.
+Heidenheim currently sit bottom, but Frank Schmidt’s side are not the only team in desperate need of points as we enter the final straight of the 2025/26 campaign.

 How does relegation work in Germany?